What we know about the US seizure of a Russian-flagged oil tanker

 The ship was a “stateless, sanctioned” tanker which had been “conducting illicit activities in the Caribbean Sea,” according to a post to social media by US Southern Command.

-The Sophia is carrying approximately 2 million barrels of crude oil which were loaded from a port in Venezuela, according to Emmanuel Belostrino, senior manager of crude oil market data at Kpler.
+The Sophia is carrying approximately 2 million barrels of crude oil which were loaded from a port in Venezuela, according to Emmanuel Belostrino, senior manager of crude oil market data at global data and analytics provider Kpler.

 Will the US seize more ships?